-Putting the money in – The first part of the process is obtaining credits and how fobt’s register the money that’s been placed into them.
-Working at a pay out rate of around 93.7%, roulette machines use pay tables to calculate the rate at which money is returned to or taken from a player, the win lose complex.
-The machines coin validator is the first part of the gaming system that makes contact with your cash, this registers the specific size, weight and metric of the coin using edge to edge coin detection technology.
-A bit of a mouth full eh, but this investment by the manufacturer ensures that the roulette machine can not be cheated.
+Putting the money in – The first part of the process is obtaining credits and how FOBT’s register the money placed into them.
+Working at a payout rate of around 93.7%, roulette machines use pay tables to calculate the rate at which money is returned to or taken from a player, the win/ loss complex.
+The machines coin validator is the first part of the gaming system that makes contact with your cash; this registers the specific size, weight and metric of the coin using edge to edge coin detection technology.
+A bit of a mouth full eh, but this investment by the manufacturer ensures that the roulette machine can not get cheated.
 Note validators are also used ( normally at the bottom of the device ) these detect genuine bank notes and convert this value to bit data information, user credits.

 Credits and pay tables – Once your coins have converted into credits, you’ll now see the credit bar on the display will have registered your money.
-So what’s just happened in the last few seconds.
-Two things, first the machine has just acknowledged your input, second it has measured the amount of input against it’s pay tables.
-By law all fobt machines will have in built programming based upon pay tables, it’s a percentage of profit against pay out.
+So what’s just happened in the last few seconds?
+Two things, first the machine has just acknowledged your input, second it has measured the amount of input against its pay tables.
+By law all FOBT machines will have in-built programming based upon pay tables, it’s a percentage of profit against pay out.
 Roulette terminals average around 97.3 percent when it comes to paying out.
 So it’s adding whatever you’ve just put in against the totals already inside, it’s also deducting previous payouts, adding previous collections and predicting its next function.
-This all happens very quickly, in a nutshell, it’s at this point the game knows how much of that £20 note you’re about to get back, whether you’re getting more o top of that £20, or less, it’s all just happened.
+It all happens very quickly, in a nutshell, it’s at this point the game knows how much of that £20 note you’re about to get back.
+Whether you’re getting more on top of that £20 or less, it’s all just happened.

 Random number generators kick in – Ok so you’re about to start betting and spinning the digital roulette wheel like it’s going out of fashion.
 Now then, you’re thinking about strategy, about red or black, odds and evens, blanket bets you name it.
-But what are you really doing, it’s a this point that the computers rng roulette software gets to work.
-This computer programme generates a sequence of numbers at an interval unregulated, therefore creating a dynamic and versatile resultant ( i:e completely random ).
-So let’s say that you bet on the color red and spin the wheel.
-Over the next few seconds the fixed odds betting terminal is working it’s butt off with some pretty hefty mathematics.
-Just know that the outcome will decide a digital value for the display, to the human eye, one of 37 different positions.
+But what are you doing, it’s a this point that the computers RNG roulette software gets to work.
+This computer programme generates a sequence of numbers at an interval unregulated, therefore creating a dynamic and versatile resultant (completely random ).
+So let’s say that you bet on the colour red and spin the wheel.
+Over the next few seconds, the fixed odd’s betting terminal is working its butt off with some pretty hefty mathematics.
+Just know that the outcome will decide a digital value for the display, to the human eye, one of the 37 different positions.

 Roulette wheel simulation – Once the machine has acquired credits and has registered the bets made by the player, it works a full betting cycle that performs one spin calculation.
-Using the random number generators described above, we’ve now come to point of actual simulation, so how does this work.
+Using random number generators described above, we’ve now come to a point of the actual simulation, so how does this work.
 To the player, the machines display begins an animation of the ball moving around the wheel, inside a lot more is going on.
 During the few seconds that the player witnesses the balls revolutions, the machines pay tables along with the mathematical data from the RNG resultant have been processed.
-If the percentage of payouts remain above the fobt’s pay out rate ( 93.7% for example ) then the outcome of the resultant will be less favourable, if the percentage falls below this value, it will be more favourable.
-Not that this could ever be predicted, but it’s the reason these games are allowed to exist.
-Because guess what, some people do win, its how roulette machines work.
+If the percentage of payouts remain above the FOBT’s payout rate ( 93.7% for example ) then, the outcome of the resultant will be less favourable.
+If the percentage falls below this value, it will be more favourable.
+Not that you can predict this, but it’s the reason these games are allowed to exist.
+Because, some people do win, it’s how roulette machines work.